henesy/blog/content/concy0/index.md

 ## Background

-The summer of 2022 I had the chance to explain Go programming patterns I - and I assume others - use regularly in writing concurrent systems to my three interns.
+The summer of 2022 I had the chance to explain Go programming patterns I - and I assume others - use regularly in writing concurrent systems to my three interns who had never seen Go before.

 Although many university courses will talk about threading, they do not necessarily discuss concurrency, rarely if ever Go, and rarely go in depth on polymorphism.

-The state of affairs is unfortunate, because it means that although Go and plenty of other 'current generation' programming languages have been publicly available for years, [Go since at least 2012](https://tip.golang.org/doc/devel/release#go1), the situation in many computer science programs is not very different from the state of affairs ten years ago.
+The state of affairs is unfortunate, it means that although Go and plenty of other 'current generation' programming languages have been publicly available for years, [Go since at least 2012](https://tip.golang.org/doc/devel/release#go1), the present situation in many computer science programs is not very different from the state of affairs ten years ago.

-Fortunately, Go comes with a broad set of thorough documentation with plenty of examples, which is great, but when you want to introduce multiple concepts at the same time, composed, that are foreign to an audience, you need comprehensive demonstrations.
+Fortunately, Go comes with a broad set of thorough documentation with plenty of examples, which is great, but when you want to introduce multiple concepts at the same time, composed, that are foreign to an audience, you want comprehensive demonstrations of such.

-This series will hopefully a composition of examples I have given my interns in one form or another.
+This series will hopefully be a composition of examples I have given my interns in one form or another.

 ## Fanning